 The original belt press installed in 1984 was capable of dewatering 80 gpm of 2.5% digested sludge.
 A newer belt press capable of dewatering 80 gpm was installed in 1999 and the older unit is now on standby.

-The dewatered sludge in the form of a “cake”, with a solids content of approximately 18%, is disposed of by trucking to Kings county where it is composted and land applied to non-food crops.
+The dewatered sludge in the form of a “cake”, with a solids content of approximately 18%, is hauled by truck to Kern County where it is used as a compost amendment.
+The compost is land applied to non-food crops.
 Total annual biosolids production is approximately 2,000 to 2,200 wet tons.